XsherryR/TDSR/README.md

 # TDSR
 Three-Dimensional Implicit Degradation Estimation for Real-World Super-Resolution Under Spatially-Variant Degradation.
 (TDSR)

-The rest code will be relased soon.
+The rest code in our paper will be relased soon.